scikit-hep/iminuit/doc/contribute.rst

     $ git clone https://github.com/iminuit/iminuit.git
     $ cd iminuit
     $ git checkout develop # switch to develop branch for making changes

+We use `git-flow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
+This means that all changes are applied to the `develop`, while the `master` branch only tracks releases.

 conda
 +++++